garyzhubc/STAT406-2017/Lecture8/README.md

 ![](README_files/figure-markdown_github-ascii_identifiers/nonparam-1.png)

-It is easy to verify that if we model the regression function as a 4th degree polynomial, the problem reduces to a linear regression one (see the lecture slides).
-So we could use a command like `lm(logratio ~ range + range^2 + range^3 + range^4)`.
-However, that approach will not work as we intend it (I recommend that you check this and find out the reason why).
-Instead, we would need to use something like `lm(logratio ~ range + I(range^2) + I(range^3) ... )`, which can quickly get clumsy and error-prone.
-We can instead use the function `poly()` in `R` to generate the matrix containing the powers of `range`, and plug that into the call to `lm()`.
+In class we discussed the formal motivation to look into a polynomial approximation of the regression function.
+This argument, however, does not specify which degree of the approximating polynomial to use.
+Here we first try a 4th degree polynomial and the problem reduces to a linear regression one (see the lecture slides).
+We can use a command like `lm(logratio ~ range + range^2 + range^3 + range^4)`.
+However, this call to `lm` will not work as we intend it (I recommend that you check this and find out the reason why).
+Instead, we would need to use something like `lm(logratio ~ range + I(range^2) + I(range^3) + I(range^4))`.
+To avoid having to type a long formula, we can instead use the function `poly()` in `R` to generate the design matrix containing the desired powers of `range`, and plug that into the call to `lm()`.
 The code below fits such an approximation, plots the data and overlays the estimated regression function:

 ``` r
 # Degree 4 polynomials